aanantt/NodeJs-Chat/README.md

 # NodeJs-Chat
-Chat backend built on Nodejs websockets with MVC Architecture and it's [frontend](https://github.com/aanantt/Flutter-Chat) is built on Flutter with Bloc as a state managment and MongoDB is used as the database.
+Chat backend built on Nodejs websockets with MVC Architecture, [frontend](https://github.com/aanantt/Flutter-Chat) is built on Flutter with Bloc as a state managment and MongoDB is used as the database.

 ## Features in the Chat App:
 <ol>